-Below is the Prologue to Masks: A Hudson Valley Childhood.
+Below is the Prologue to my upcoming illustrated memoir, Arrow Axes and Scythes.
 While the book recalls a time long passed, the influence of those years lasted a lifetime.
 The Prologue explains the author’s attempt to convey the emotional content of memory without distorting the essential truth of events.

 We are all invisible witnesses.
 If not for this, how many crimes would be reported?

-I think we all imagine that children do not see and if they see they do not understand.
-We reassure ourselves further, as we carry on in our imperfect ways, that even if they understand they surely will forget.
+I think we imagine that children do not see and if they see they do not understand.
+We reassure ourselves, as we carry on in our imperfect ways, that even if they understand they surely will forget.
 But the mind is not so dependably careless with its impressions.
-Many remain for a lifetime, as those reported here have.
-However, memories are not preserved in amber.
-They are living things, subject to the whims of time, experience and bias.
+Many remain for a lifetime.

 An excerpt is offered in another blog on this site: A Burial